Related Content

 Although for a comparatively small country, Switzerland has a fairly high number of quirky aspects to its rail system which can initially be bewildering, hence the info below.

-These are the sixteen things that are particularly useful to know about rail travel in Switzerland:
+These are the twenty things that are particularly useful to know about rail travel in Switzerland:

 1. The Swiss rail network is a a combination of two railway systems: